PureWhite216/MyBlog/content/post/GAMES101-PART1/index.md

 author = "NekoRAM7"
 title = "GAMES101 Note(Part1)"
 date = "2022-05-08"
-description = "An article to show the procedure to start a game powered by Unreal Engine." tags = [
-    "GameDev",
-    "UnrealEngine"
+description = "The note of GAMES101"
+tags = [
+    "CG",
+    "GameDev"
 ]
 categories = [
-    "GameDev",
-    "UnrealEngine"
+    "GAMES101"
 ]
-series = ["Unreal"]
+series = ["GAMES101"]
 aliases = ["migrate-from-jekyl"]
 image = "Image.jpg"
 +++

-This article offers an insight into the framework of UE, by analyizng the steps to take when an UE game is launched.
+This article is the first part of the GAMES101 note, including `Overview of CG`, `Linear Algebra` and `Transformation Matrix`
 <!--more-->

-# GAMES101
 ## 1. Overview of CG
-### 1.1 简单辨别CG技术好坏的根据-画面是否足够亮
-全局光照技术优良的游戏画面会相对“明亮”
+### 1.1 A simple standard to judge the CG tech - Brightness
+The game with great **Globoal Illumination** will have a brighter scene.
-### 1.2 主要内容
+### 1.2 Main Content
-#### 1.2.1 Rasterization（光栅化）
+#### 1.2.1 Rasterization
-把3维空间的几何体显示在显示器上
+Display geometry in 3D space on 2D screen.
 #### 1.2.2 Curves and Meshes
 #### 1.2.3 Ray Tracing
 #### 1.2.4 Animation/Simulation

 ## 2. Linear Algebra
 ### 2.1 Vector
-长度、方向、单位化、加减、点积、叉积
-叉积的用途：判断两个向量的左右，判断内外
+1. length, direction
+2. unitization, addition and subtraction
+3. dot product, cross product

+#### The uses of Cross Product
+1. Judge the relative direction of two vectors
+2. Judge if the vector is inside or outside an area
 ### 2.2 Matrix
-矩阵乘法、结合律、分配律、转置、单位矩阵、逆矩阵
+1. multiplication
+2. associative, distributive
+3. transpose
+4. identity matrix, inverse matrix

 ## 3. Transformation
 ### 3.1 Scale